FranklinChen/immutable-list-rust/README.md

 I should note that this little project is mostly for instruction and entertainment.
 I have not yet personally encountered a situation in which I wanted to use an immutable, persistent list in Rust.
+Rust is not Clojure or Haskell or OCaml or Scala or Erlang or (...), so the list is usually not the best data structure to use.

-Rust is not Clojure or Haskell.
-Use other data structures when storing something for the purpose of lookup later.
-If not caring about lookup, and only caring about *pulling*,
+(In those other languages also, use other data structures when storing a lot of data for the purpose of lookup or combination later.)

+If *not* caring about lookup, and only caring about *pulling*,

 - `Vec` is the way to store stuff
 - `Iterator` is a great trait to implement as needed